tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 *A glimpse of something real, something preternatural, and I’m blowing it.
 It’s slipping through my goddamned fingers.*

 My eyes landed on something at the bottom of the pile.
 A purple square peeking out from my ragged copy of *Foucault’s Pendulum.* My breathing slowed.
 The heat simmered and died.
 I rolled my shoulders.
 The weathered joints clicked and cracked; years of hunching over a laptop had molded the ligaments into unnatural, painful shapes.
-The price of academia, I guess.

 I took a seat on the floor and pulled the purple note out of the book.
 It was something I’d believed lost for a while.
 I unfolded it carefully.
 My chest fluttered at the sight of her flowery cursive.

 Annie and I were so in love, back then.

 It was puppy love, that one-of-a-kind infatuation of youth, explosive, ravenous, and terminal.
 She had her pursuits.
 I had mine.
 Neither of us would compromise, and that was that.
 College ended.
 We each moved on.
 I couldn’t abandon my path.
 Studying the occult was the only thing that seemed to keep the memories at bay.
 It made what happened to me as a child seem smaller.
 Explainable.
 Clinical.
 It sterilized the trauma.
 And for a time, that was enough.
 I felt full.
 Knowledge was a barrier.
 More recently, though, I’d noticed a change.
 For the first time in years, the memories felt alive, and with that came a familiar magnetism.
 Knowing wasn’t enough anymore; I wanted to feel the preternatural.
-I wanted to sense it slipping through the slits in my teeth, taste it rolling over my tongue and dragging down my throat…
+I wanted to sense it pressing through the slits in my teeth, taste it rolling over my tongue and dragging down my throat…

 Suddenly, my ears perked.